-And while that is a fitting description of vermicompost as a product, it communicates the entirely wrong message this when it comes to vermicomposting as a process.
+And while that is a fitting description of vermicompost as a product, it might send the wrong message about vermicomposting as a process.

 - tossing worms into a 150°F hot compost pile (or tumbler) when 95°F would actually start cooking them to death

 - introducing worms to a 6ft-high compost pile and expecting them to process it top-to-bottom

 Note: This article is part of a “Vermicomposting 101” series of posts aimed at helping the beginning vermicomposter.
 The read other “VC101” articles on how to start a worm bin, how to choose worm food, how to maintain moisture, and the differences between composting and vermicomposting, please visit the Vermicomposting 101 section of this site!“

 What Are the Differences Between Composting and Vermicomposting?

 Composting: Compost piles are typically hot as the aerobic breakdown of organic matter releases carbon dioxide and heat, resulting in piles than can top 150°F. This is good because the heat can kill the pathogens present in your compost input.

 Vermicomposting: Composting with worms is a necessarily cooler process with temperatures ranging between 50-90°F. The downside to less heat is that vermicomposting will not kills any pathogens present in the food waste, manure, or whatever you’re feeding your worms.

 One caveat here!
 Worms can move into a cooled compost pile, which is good.
 Conversely, hot composting can take place in worm bins that have been overfed….bad!

 Composting: Since traditional compost piles can get hot, they are dominated by thermophilic (or “heat-loving”) microbes that can thrive in those temperatures.